BrandonCorey/LS_170_notes/layer_4.md

 ### TCP connections ###
 TCP is a connection-oriented protocol.
 It doesn't start sending application data until a dedicated connection has been established between application processes
 - Uses three-way handshake to establish a connection

-- **Note that this is all the OVERHEAD OF ESTABLISHING A CONNECTION, TCP also uses acknowledgements during the data transfer process after the connection is established**
+**Note that this is the OVERHEAD OF ESTABLISHING A CONNECTION, TCP also uses acknowledgements during the data transfer process after the connection is established**
 ### Three way handshake ###
 SYN (Synchronize):
 - The initiating device sends a SYN message to the receiving device to start the connection.
 This message contains a sequence number, which is used to keep track of the data sent and received.
 (Header "SYN" field is set to 1)